mjfrigaard/sharing-your-work/manuscript/03chapter.md

-# Part 3: Project files and organization
+# Part 3: Organizing your project files

+"*If you can't describe what you are doing as a process, you don't know what you're doing.*" - W. Edwards Deming

 Now that we've recommended a workbench (RStudio) and a set of tools (R, Git, Github), we'll use an example project to show how combining these tools create a durable and adaptive workflow.
 We want to get started with an example early because having a job to do allows us to cover project organization.